Euchie23/SquidStock/Case_Study.md

 ---

-## Supporting Context: Standardized CPUE
+## Supporting Context: CPUE Standardization & Weekly Prediction

 While the Biomass Simulator translates ecological dynamics into biomass projections, the **Course Correction app** provides standardized CPUE indices (2000–2020) that remove confounding effects of effort, seasonality, and zero catches.

-Integration allows decision-makers to:
+Together, these modules allow managers to assess whether observed CPUE signals broadly reflect underlying stock trends.

+The **Engine Room weekly CPUE prediction app** adds an operational perspective by forecasting short-term CPUE regimes (Low / Medium / High) and detecting anomalies or feature drift.
+Although it does not simulate biomass directly, these weekly outputs help decision-makers:

+- Identify periods where CPUE signals deviate from expected patterns, indicating potential ecological or operational anomalies.
+- Contextualize biomass projections from the simulator by comparing expected abundance trends with observed or predicted CPUE regimes.
+- Focus on regime-level trends and adaptive management decisions without overreacting to ephemeral weekly fluctuations.

+**Integration across apps enables:**

-- Validate whether CPUE trends align with simulated biomass
+- Validation of CPUE patterns against modeled biomass trends.
-- Detect potential **over- or under-estimation** of stock abundance
+- Detection of potential over- or under-estimation in fishery-dependent observations.
-- Inform scenario-based management decisions under warming or baseline conditions
+- Scenario-informed management decisions under baseline or warming conditions.

 ---